kaga/kaga.github.io/version-control/_posts/2021-03-10-Git-Part-5-Github-Action.markdown

 ![Github Actions To Demonstrate A Bug In A Library](/assets/git/github-actions-unit-test.png) **I created [a repository to demonstrate a possible bug in mockk](https://github.com/kaga/mockk-coverify-example)**

-The reason for running unit test, and subsequently building the project via **Github Actions**, is that it creates a new environment every time and contains no side effects from previous runs.
+One of the main reasons for running unit test, and subsequently building the project via **Github Actions**, is that it creates a new environment every time and contains no side effects from previous runs.
 It is like setting a fresh environment up just to run this workflow and discard immediately.
-This characteristic makes running those workflows repeatable.
+This characteristic makes running those workflows very repeatable.

-> Tip - It is usually not **Github Actions**, it is usually configuration or the new change that broken the system

-Using the build artifacts from **Github Actions** makes sure there is always capability in the team to build the project, even when developer is away.
+Using the build artifacts from **Github Actions** makes sure there is someone in the team capable to build and release the project, even when the core developer is away.

-As an illustration, I have once tried to build an iOS app that the contractor has left for few years.
+I have once tried to build an iOS app that the contractor has left for few years.
 The project has no documentation whatsoever and it took me 2 weeks to track down all the dependencies and able to compile the app again.

-In contrast, I have worked on numerous projects that has **Github Actions** for linting, testing, building and deploying the application, which allow myself start writing code and contribute within a day, without fear of breaking or the secrets to sign and deploy the application.

-This is a significant time saving would make onboarding new developer much more easier.
+In contrast, I have worked on few projects that has **Github Actions** for linting, testing, building and deploying, which allow myself to start writing code and contributing within a day, without fear of breaking the project.
+This significant time saving would make onboarding new developer much more easier.

 #### Trigger Contract Test Periodically or Manually

 When working with another team or contractor, it is useful to run some integration tests to check if the system is implemented as agreed and functioning as expected.

-Here is another story time - There was a time an OAuth 2.0 server was newly built.
+Here is another story - there was a time an OAuth 2.0 server was newly built.
 It works for most of the time and can authenticate user successfully.

-However, 1 in 5 chance it would just randomly return unable to authentic error.
-The administrator ran the request in Postman and yelled **"It works on for me"**.
-User typed the wrong password was assumed and the issue was dismissed.
+However, 1 in 5 chance it would just randomly return **"unable to authentic"** error.
+The administrator ran the request in Postman but failed to replicate.
+User must have typed the wrong password and the issue was dismissed.

 To prove that was not the case, I created a simple script to authenticate against the service every minute for an hour.
 Soon enough, with hundreds of test results generated the pattern was clear and a patch was later applied.

-It would have been very hard, if not impossible, to prove the issue without a CI service available.
+It would have been very hard, if not impossible, to prove the issue exists without a CI service.

 ## Badge Up [![Lint](https://github.com/kaga/mockk-coverify-example/actions/workflows/lint.yml/badge.svg?branch=main)](https://github.com/kaga/mockk-coverify-example/actions/workflows/lint.yml)